The pressure metric for Anosov representations: Rigidity results

 \section{Rigidity results}

-In this section, we establish two rigidity results for convex Anosov representations.
-We first establish Theorem \ref{theorem:length} which states that the signed spectral radii determine the limit map of a convex Anosov representation, up to the action of $\sln$, and that they determine the conjugacy class, in $\ms{GL}_m(\mathbb R)$, of a convex irreducible representation.
+In this section, we establish two rigidity results for projective Anosov representations.
+We first establish Theorem \ref{theorem:length} which states that the signed spectral radii determine the limit map of a projective Anosov representation, up to the action of $\sln$, and that they determine the conjugacy class, in $\ms{GL}_m(\mathbb R)$, of an irreducible projective Anosov representation.